The Lighting Patch Editor

 If you assign the instrument to Art-net, QLab will display Universe, Sub-Net, and Net fields for you to specify.
 These fields should correspond with the configuration of the Art-net node that the instrument is connected to.

-If you select "None", the instrument will remain un-patched.
+If you select "None", the instrument will remain unpatched.
+Unpatched instruments are not displayed in the Dashboard.

 Add to Group...
 Clicking this button will display a pop-up of all light groups in the workspace, and allow you add the selected instrument(s) and/or light group(s) to a light group.
 Light groups can indeed contain other light groups.